A Job is Not a Career

 I was often surprised I have to remind a manager of this.

-As an manager when you pay an employee too little, they are motivated to find a different employer to pay you more….and that’s bad.
+As an manager when you pay an employee too little, employees are motivated to find a different employer to pay them more….and that’s bad.

-As an employee, if a manager pays you too much money, the employee has “golden handcuffs” and stays even when they are unhappy.
+As an employee, if a manager pays you too much money, the employee has “golden handcuffs” on you and employees stay even when they are unhappy.
 As a manager, this means I end up stuck with a poor performing employee.

-• Salary surveys to determine what you SHOULD get paid
+• Use Salary surveys to determine what you SHOULD get paid

 This is probably the hardest part of managing your career.
 Now that you have identified what you should be paid for your job, in the locality you are working, you are ready to put together a communication to your manager.